 Chris Dickey, Tuba

 Praised for their “smooth tone and melodic flexibility” by Melinda Bargreen of The Seattle Times, Dr. Chris Dickey (they/them) has earned a reputation as a performer, teacher, and adjudicator throughout the United States, South America, and Asia.
-Currently, they are Assistant Professor of Tuba and Euphonium at Washington State University.
-In addition to teaching the tuba-euphonium studio, they teach film music courses, coach chamber music, conduct the tuba choir, and perform in the Equinox Brass Quintet.
-In 2020, Dr. Dickey received the WSU President’s Distinguished Teaching Award, a system-wide award given annually to a faculty member who epitomizes the highest levels of performance and excellence and who plays a vital role in teaching WSU students.
-They were also inducted into the WSU President’s Teaching Academy.
-In 2021, Dr. Dickey earned the Edward F. Mullen Memorial Teaching Award from the WSU College of Arts and Sciences, an honor given to a faculty member in the arts, humanities, or social sciences who demonstrates outstanding commitment to undergraduate education.
+Currently, they are Associate Professor of Tuba and Euphonium at Washington State University.
+In addition to teaching the tuba-euphonium studio, they teach film music, conduct the tuba choir, and perform in the Equinox Brass Quintet.
+At WSU, Dr. Dickey is an award-winning teacher.
+They have won the Sahlin Faculty Excellence Award for Instruction (2024), the Edward F. Mullen Memorial Teaching Award (2021), and the President’s Distinguished Teaching Award (2020).
+To date, Dr. Dickey has released five solo recordings available on all streaming platforms.

 Dr. Dickey received a Doctor of Music degree from Northwestern University as a student of Rex Martin.
 They also studied conducting with Mallory Thompson.
 While at Northwestern, they were the recipient of the prestigious Eckstein Scholarship.
 Dr. Dickey earned a Master of Arts degree from the University of Iowa under John Manning, founding member of the Atlantic Brass Quintet.
 They also received a Bachelor of Music degree, summa cum laude, from Eastern Illinois University as a student of Allan Horney.
 Dickey holds memberships in the International Tuba-Euphonium Association, College Music Society, National Association for Music Education, and the Music Teachers National Association.